Waipara Greensand

 The Waipara Greensand is a geological rock unit found in Canterbury, New Zealand.
-It dates from just after the Cretaceous–Paleogene extinction event, the Thanetian and Selandian, around 61–62 million years ago in the early Palaeocene.
-It is well known for its fossils, particularly for containing the oldest penguins (Sphenisciformes).
+It dates from just after the Cretaceous–Paleogene extinction event, the Selandian and Thanetian, around 62–58 million years ago in the Palaeocene.
+It is well known for its fossils, particularly for containing the oldest penguins (Sphenisciformes) and also containing shark and fish fossils.

 Geology

 The Waipara Greensand is a fine to medium-grained, richly glauconitic quartzose sandstone.
 It crops out throughout North Canterbury.
 It has been interpreted as having been deposited in a shallow marine setting under conditions of very slow sedimentation.
 It is deepest in the Waipara River area, where it reaches a thickness of about 80 m, thinning to the south and north.

-The Waipara Greensand are Thanetian and Selandian in age.
+The Waipara Greensand are Thanetian and Selandian in age (62 to 58 Mya).
 The top of the Waipara Greensand marks the Teurian–Waipawan New Zealand stage boundary, which is correlated internationally with the Paleocene-Eocene boundary.